tensorflow/gnn/tensorflow_gnn/docs/guide/data_prep.md

 if this is not done in Python, you will have to write your own encoder.

 Fortunately, this is not difficult.
-This section describes in detail the encoding of graph tensors that you will need to carry out your data production.
+This section describes in detail the encoding of graph tensors that you will need to carry out your data production, matching the [graph schema](./schema.md) you defined for your application.
+(Recall the schema might require auxiliary node sets and edge sets, e.g., for readout.)

 ### Feature Names